queengooborg/PlusTiC-Reforged/README.md

 However, the mods that Landmaster developed have all been removed from CurseForge, due to an [introduction of malicious code that would prevent a specific player from being able to log onto any servers](https://github.com/TeamDman/PlusTiC/commit/9147573c6d514ff88825a8cc1ab8438f9c80a14c).
 While they had [removed the code and released a new version just a few days later](https://github.com/TeamDman/PlusTiC/commit/d0b4d17ce542a186a1660c7fac6083aa3eea37aa#diff-a516bfe6aaa4dd4f38abbd0de3bdd0dbL197-L204), the damage was already done.
 Since then, their mods have completely vanished from the internet, including the GitHub repositories.

 PlusTiC was eventually forked by TeamDman in 2020, released as "xXx_MoreToolMats_xXx (a PlusTiC fork without the evil)", and maintained by them for almost exactly three years.
-Development on the original mod had unfortunately come to a complete halt.
+Development on the original mod had unfortunately came to a complete halt.

 There was one feature in particular that I was looking forward to seeing at some point: an update for modern versions of Minecraft.
 Since it was never updated for versions beyond 1.12.2, it was one of the mods that kept me from upgrading my own modpack for playing with friends.
-As such, I wanted to try my hand at updating the mod for newer versions of Minecraft, so I forked it and started developing PlusTiC Reforged.
+As such, I wanted to try my hand at updating the mod for newer versions of Minecraft, so started developing PlusTiC Reforged.

 ### Why is this version called "Reforged"?

 Contrary to what many may think, the name "Reforged" wasn't inspired by the NeoForge (or original Forge) modloader.
-I felt that it was important to distinguish this version as a separate mod from the original, and as Tinkers' Construct is all about tool forging, I felt that it was fitting to utilize that as a part of the name!
+The word "reforged" came from the idea of blacksmiths forging new tools/weapons, since Tinkers' Construct is all about smithing.

+Originally, I picked the name to distinguish the port of the original PlusTiC mod.
+But upon further researching what would be required to perform the port and realizing that a complete rewrite would be far better, the name became much more fitting, like a tool that's melted back into molten metal and reforged.

 ### Will you port this mod to Fabric or Quilt?